Is Your Fear Of Artificial Sweeteners Irrational?

 And the ADI for aspartame is the equivalent of 50mg per kilogram, or the equivalent of 18-19 cans of soda.
 So technically, you would need 1,800-1,900 cans of diet soda in one day for aspartame to cause harm.

-Which means you will die drowning in soda before you feel any side effects of the artificial sweeteners.
+Which means you will literally die drowning in soda before you could perceive any side effects of the artificial sweeteners.

 The FDA (Food and Drug Administration), The National Cancer Institute, The American Cancer Society, the European Food Safety Authority (EFSA), Cancer Research UK, The Scientific Committee On Food (SCF), and the vast majority of the scientific community agree that artificial sweeteners are safe for human consumption at the current ADI.
 And even a better alternative to regular sugar due to its lack of calories in regards to weight management.